TheAmirHK/OpticalMusicRecognition-OMR-/ReadMe.md

 I love music and have always wanted to understand musical notes.
-Since I’ve been learning to play the piano, it became a necessity, so I’m diving into Python to explore and decode them.
+Since I’ve been learning to play the piano, it became a necessity, so I’m diving into Python to explore and decode them🎼🎼.
 It’s an exciting journey, blending my passion for music with the power of coding!
 A typical code should be started by:
 1. Receiving the image and processing it to detect the notes.
 2. Detecting the notes and symbols (i.e. noteheads, rests, clefs) from the processed image.